Prosecutors dismiss Alec Baldwin charge, citing new evidence

 “The truth about what happened will come out and the questions that we have long sought answers for will be answered,” the lawyers, Jason Bowles and Todd Bullion, said in a statement.

-The 65-year-old has worked little since the shooting but hardly went into hiding.
+Baldwin has worked little as an actor since the shooting, but hardly went into hiding.
 He stayed active on social media, making Instagram videos, posting podcast interviews and pictures of his wife and seven children.

 Plans to resume filming were outlined last year by the cinematographer’s widower, Matthew Hutchins, in a proposed settlement to a wrongful death lawsuit that would make him an executive producer.
 Souza has said he will return to directing “Rust” to honor the legacy of Halyna Hutchins.